-In the private sector, MIMITech GmbH has been quite active in sectors like lead, copper, aluminum, precious metals production, as well as, recycling companies and metallurgical plant constructors, between many others. you can also check some of our references and picture our strong network in europe.
+MIMITech GmbH has extended its operations in both domains: public as well as industrial sector.
+We account with public funded projects financed by public German entities like BMBF as well as at the European level with the EIT RawMaterials and EU Horizon 2020.
+In the private sector, MIMITech GmbH has been quite active in sectors like lead, copper, aluminum, precious metals production, as well as, recycling companies and metallurgical plant constructors, between many others. you can also check some of our references and picture our strong network in europe. here some of our most important public projects and some exemplary industrial work.

 MIMITech GmbH is participating in CoFBAT project: Advanced material solutions for safer and long-lasting high capacity cobalt free batteries for stationary storage applications.